How Long Must a Couple Be Separated Before Divorce?

-But in 2010, New York became the last state to recognize no-fault divorce.
-So if you file for a no-fault divorce in the state, you are not required to be legally separated first.
+It depends on what state you live in.
+Since New York is a no-fault divorce state, you are not required to be legally separated first.
 You can file for divorce on this no-fault ground and continue to live together while you try to reach an agreement.

 Additionally, you do not need to legally separate in order to file using most fault grounds.
 However, there are two situations you are required to live separately for a period of time prior to the divorce being granted.
 One is when the divorce is based on abandonment, while the other is when it is a so-called “conversion” divorce.